|Nutrition Facts (per serving)|

 - 5 cups bread flour

-- Knead the dough for about 5 minutes.
-To do this, I grease my hands lightly with vegetable oil to prevent the dough from sticking to my hands and I knead the dough inside of the large bowl.
+Knead the dough for about 5 minutes.
+Grease your hands lightly with vegetable oil to prevent the dough from sticking to your hands and knead the dough inside of the large bowl.